What is a No Claims Discount?

 Can I build up a no claims discount as a named driver?

-If you move to a new insurer, you will need proof of your no claims discount.
+If you move to a new insurer, you'll need proof of your No Claims Discount.

 Some insurers give you this automatically in your renewal letter or when you leave